mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/admin-guide.md

 ![](//media.balsamiq.com/img/support/docs/jira/wireframes/admin-guide-2.png)

 This is what you’ll see if you have installed a license you purchase via Atlassian Marketplace.

-Note that an Atlassian Marketplace license, if installed, trumps any existing Balsamiq license.
+{{% alert info %}}**Note:** An Atlassian Marketplace license, if installed, trumps any existing Balsamiq license.{{% /alert %}}

 ![](//media.balsamiq.com/img/support/docs/jira/wireframes/admin-guide-3.png)